 In addition to the selected closure period, the notification must also include the vessel name, registration number, and the vessel owner or managing owner's name, signature, business address, and business telephone number.
-The notification must be submitted by fax at (562) 980-4047 or email to RegionalAdministrator.WCRHMS@noaa.gov and must be received no later than July 1 each year.
-Vessels that do not send a notification to NMFS will be required to observe the second closure period (November 9 - January 19).
+The notification must be submitted by fax at (562) 980-4047 or email to RegionalAdministrator.WCRHMS@noaa.gov and must be received no later than July 1 2021.
+Vessels that do not send a notification to NMFS will be required to observe the second closure period (November 9, 2021 - January 19, 2022).